giellalt/giellalt.github.io/tools/docu-svn-user.md

-# How to chech out the GiellaLT files in Tromsø
+# How to check out the GiellaLT files in Tromsø

 To *check out* means that you copy all the documents that our projects